astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 that most students don't even notice, and often are confused when it is actually pointed out to them: there is nothing in that description that demands that the two times $m$ is used, they must be referring to the same thing.
-The $m$ in {eq}`newUgrav` is defined in terms of how strongly masses pull on each other through gravity.
-The $m$ in {eq}`new2law` is defined in terms of how much an objects velocity changes when you push on it.
+The $m$ in Equation {eq}`newUgrav` is defined in terms of how strongly masses pull on each other through gravity.
+The
+$m$ in Equation {eq}`new2law` is defined in terms of how much an objects velocity changes when you push on it.
 There's nothing in those two definitions that says those two *have* to be the same thing!
 It's a huge assumption and a complete mathematical slight of hand trick to define them with the same letter $m$ in the first place.

 Say something about experimental tests.